Parade Rules & Regs

 - Adult supervision is required for every child in the parade.

 - Selling merchandise or food is not allowed during the parade.

 - Acting Elected Officials are welcome to participate in the Dunwoody 4th of July Parade.

-- Political parties, Elected Officials (incumbents) running for office as well as candidates are required to register and pay as a Bronze Sponsor.
-Political entries are to abide by additional procedures listed in the Bronze Sponsorship and is found under “Sponsor Opportunities” on this parade website.
+- Political parties, Elected Officials (incumbents) running for office as well as candidates are required to register and pay a $500 entry fee.
+Political entries are to abide by additional procedures found under “Sponsor Opportunities” on this parade website.

 The individual making a political entry is responsible for ensuring that all participants in the entry abide by parade rules.

 • We agree to hold harmless the Dunwoody Homeowners Association, the Dunwoody 4th of July Committee and its representatives for any damage we may suffer or cause and to secure such a promise from and on behalf of each in our unit